 Securing an Olympic medal was the result of his dedication and perseverance within the sport.

-Jake is currently studying a bachelor of animal ecology at the University of the Sunshine Coast where he still trains with the same coach.
+Alongside his quest to represent Australia at the Tokyo Olympics in 2020, Jake is currently studying a Bachelor of animal ecology at the University of the Sunshine Coast.